neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ObjectManagement.rst

 Disabling Autowiring
 ~~~~~~~~~~~~~~~~~~~~

 Injecting dependencies is a common task.
-Because FLOW3 can detect the type of dependencies
+Because TYPO3 Flow can detect the type of dependencies
 a constructor needs, it automatically configures the object to ensure that the necessary
 objects are injected.
 This automation is called *autowiring* and is enabled by default for
 every object.
 As long as autowiring is in effect, the Object Builder will try to autowire